 Think about all the channels through which you get good game information: YouTube, Blogs, Twitter, Magazines (online or print), etc.

-There are plenty of people in those fields that A.) are looking for stories and under the radar games, and B.) have established audiences of thousands, or hundreds of thousands, or millions of people.
+There are plenty of people in those fields that A.) is looking for stories and under the radar games, and B.) have established audiences of thousands, or hundreds of thousands, or millions of people.

 If you can get a quality game in front of those loyal, ready-to-play fans, you will be in excellent shape.